+In this article, I will discuss the fundamentals you need before investing in the stock market.
 If done right, investing in the stock market can be an incredibly rewarding and life changing journey.
-However, it's vital that new investors have basic personal finance and economics knowledge, so as to not minimize the returns they receive once they begin investing in the stock market.
+However, it's vital that new investors have basic personal finance and market knowledge, so as to not minimize the returns they receive once they begin investing in the stock market.

 Unfortunately, this is something that is seen commonly, where new investors quickly become weary of the stock market due to a lack of knowledge and fundamentals.
 This can ultimately lead to a number of investment mistakes and substantial losses.

 Therefore, before investing in the stock market, it's essential that you have the right mindset, coupled with the basic personal finance and economic concepts covered in this article.